moisestech/deep-learning-js/Part-4-Summary/13-summary-conlusions-beyond/_13-summary-conclusions-beyond.md

 ## This chapter covers

-- Looking back at the high-level concepts and ideas about AI and deep learning
+- Looking back at the high-level concepts and ideas about AI and deep learning.
 - A quick overview of the different types of deep-learning algorithms we’ve visited in this book, when they are useful, and how to implement them in TensorFlow.js
 - Pre-trained models from the ecosystem of TensorFlow.js
 - Limitations of deep learning as it currently stands; and an educated prediction for trends in deep learning that we will see in the coming years